Samhaddad0/Forecasting-Electric-Power-Sector-Renewable-Energy-Consumption/README.md

 📊 Key Findings:

-    -SARIMA projects a strong upward trajectory with clear seasonal peaks, closely following historical growth.
+    -SARIMA projects a strong upward trajectory with clear seasonal peaks, closely following historical growth

-    -Holt-Winters forecasts a moderate rise with smoother seasonal cycles, suggesting a conservative expansion.
+    -Holt-Winters forecasts a moderate rise with smoother seasonal cycles, suggesting a conservative expansion

-    -ARIMA inaccurately shows an almost flatline forecast, failing to reflect historical growth or seasonality, which emphasizes its limitations for this task.
+    -ARIMA inaccurately shows an almost flatline forecast, failing to reflect historical growth or seasonality, which emphasizes its limitations for this task

 🎯 Forecast Results (2025–2028):